 The filler will need to be allowed to dry thoroughly before sanding to a smooth finish.
 Use medium to fine sandpaper for this process, then wipe away all dust and residue.
 The wheel and filler need to be smooth and defect-free at this stage before moving on to the spraying process.

-The wheel can also be wiped down with denatured alcohol and clean cloth before the spraying process.
+The wheel can also be wiped down with denatured alcohol and a clean cloth before the spraying process.

 Applying the Primer Spray